wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-Now in the same class add `onGoingCall` property:
+Now in the same file add the `onGoingCall` property, which defines if and when a call is ongoing:

 ```swift
 var onGoingCall: NXMCall?
 ```

-> NOTE: Currently Client SDK does not store ongoing call reference, so you have to store it in `AppDelegate` class.
-You will use it later to end the call.
+> NOTE: Currently the Client SDK does not store ongoing call reference, so we have to store it in `AppDelegate` class. we will use it later to end the call.

 Now in the same class add `makeCall` method: